Detection of Lensed Gravitational Waves in the Millihertz Band Using Frequency-Domain Lensing Feature Extraction Network: Introduction

-Early proof-of-principle studies demonstrated that deep learning methods could distinguish GW signals with high precision \cite{zhaotianyu,Singh2019,Cuoco_2020}.
-Recent studies have shown that deep learning frameworks have emerged as a promising high-speed alternative to identify lensed GW signals \cite{Goyal2021,Magare2024,Kim2021}.
-Kim et al. \cite{Kim2021} utilized a VGG-19 network \cite{vgg} on spectrograms, successfully identifying microlensing-induced "beating patterns" \cite{Bulashenko2022,Hou_2020,Hou_2021} and performing parameter estimation for lens properties.
+For the task of identifying lensed GW signals, \cite{Kim2021} utilized a VGG-19 network \cite{vgg} in spectrograms, successfully identifying lensing-induced "beating patterns" \cite{Bulashenko2022,Hou_2020,Hou_2021} with different SNR and performing parameter estimation for lens properties.
 The method typically reframes the identification task as an image classification problem, analyzing 2D time-frequency representations such as spectrograms or Q-transforms \cite{Goyal2021, Magare2024, Li2025, Kim2021}.
-Goyal et al. \cite{Goyal2021} introduced a hybrid approach, combining a DENSENET201 model \cite{DenseNet201} for Q-transform analysis with an XGBoost algorithm \cite{XGBoost} to incorporate skymap localization data.
-Their method achieved performance comparable to Bayesian techniques but reduced the computation time by orders of magnitude \cite{Goyal2021}.
-The SLICK pipeline, introduced by Magare et al. \cite{Magare2024}, further enhanced this by using a parallel network architecture to analyze both the Q-transform and the Sine-Gaussian maps simultaneously, finding that combined input significantly reduces false positives \cite{Magare2024}.
-More recently, architectures have evolved to Vision Transformers (ViT) \cite{VIT} .
-Li et al. \cite{Li2025} proposed the Squeeze-and-Excitation Multilayer Perceptron Data-efficient Image Transformer model, which classifies spectrogram pairs by explicitly modeling their morphological similarity \cite{Li2025}.
+The SLICK pipeline, introduced by \cite{Magare2024}, further enhanced this by using a parallel network architecture to analyze both the Q-transform and the Sine-Gaussian maps, finding that combined input significantly reduces false positives.
+More recently, architectures have evolved to Vision Transformers \cite{VIT} . \cite{Li2025} proposed the Squeeze-and-Excitation Multilayer Perceptron Data-efficient Image Transformer model, which classifies spectrogram pairs by explicitly modeling their morphological similarity \cite{Li2025}.
 Specialized models, such as the Wavelet Convolutional Detector, have also been developed to specifically target the diffraction patterns associated with microlensing by compact dark matter \cite{Liu2025}.
 These collective works demonstrate the rapid maturation of deep learning as a powerful and efficient tool for GW data analysis.
-However, image-based approaches \cite{Goyal2021,Kim2021} introduce additional computational steps during spectrogram generation and may limit the visibility of characteristic diffraction arising from oscillatory modulations in spectral amplitude \cite{Hou_2020,Bulashenko2022}.
-Standard spectrograms, subject to time-frequency resolution constraints, can sometimes under-resolve these fine-scale interference structures, effectively smoothing out the subtle signatures required for precise model identification \cite{Takahashi2003}.
-Therefore, analyzing the raw strain data via a sequence-based modeling approach offers a robust alternative to retain the full fidelity of these effects.